 - WordPress Broken Link Checker Plugin – This plugin has mixed reviews but is widely used in WordPress sites and does a fairly decent job.
 You can have it monitor your blog and it will report any issues in the dashboard Under: Tools -> Broken Links.
-As of this writing, the plugin has not been updated since WordPress version 4.4.5.
+It is, however, resource-intensive.

 - Site Checker: Free Broken Link Tool – This tool will check a whole website or a single page.
 I found that it matched a lot of the W3C Link Checker results and provided some fairly technical details that you may or may not understand.

 - W3C Link Checker – W3C offers a variety of tools for web developers including CSS and HTML validation.
 But it also has a link checker that can provide some deeply technical information on your website.
 For example, this tool will report links that might be included in your robots.txt exclusion rules.
 So that can be helpful especially if the disallowed URL is no longer is valid.
 You might want to update your robots.txt file accordingly.The W3C Link Checker returned two links on this site that were not using an exact URL.
 The trailing slash (/) on the URL was missing, which resulted in a redirect.
 Depending on how many you have, redirects can cause a performance hit on your website.
 This tool also validates anchor text and reports any that need to be fixed.

 5. Who has Access to Your Computer and Social Media Accounts?